ghc-proposals/ghc-proposals/proposals/0000-ghc-cpp.rst

 Haskell code uses the ``CPP`` extension to manage version changes, when the compiler or a library changes.

-CPP gets the job done, but it is not Haskell-friendly, and so has a side-effect of mangling otherwise normal haskell code, which is not intended to be processed for the version-selection process.
+CPP gets the job done, but it is not Haskell-native, and so has a side-effect of not being tooling-friendly.

-It is also not tooling-friendly.
 It runs as a separate pass over the source code, emitting updated source for compilation which can actually change pretty much anything, if a person decides to use the full power of CPP to redefine existing Haskell, or introduce macros to generate boilerplate code.

 The primary motivation for this proposal is to make it possible to safely perform source-code transformations on code containing